-There are many promises and examples of physical protection in the Word of God, both the Old Testament and New Testament.
-God promised protection to the Israelites against the nations who would come against them as they entered the Promised Land.
-“I will send My terror ahead of you, and throw into confusion all the people among whom you come, and I will make all your enemies turn their backs to you” (Exodus 23:27).
-Here we see God protecting those whose actions were in accordance to His foreordained plans and purpose.
+Under the Old Covenant, God promised physical protection to His people, the Israelites, as they kept the law (Deuteronomy 7:11–26).
+That divine protection extended to keeping them safe against the nations that would come against them as they entered the Promised Land: “I will send My terror ahead of you, and throw into confusion all the people among whom you come, and I will make all your enemies turn their backs to you” (Exodus 23:27, NASB).
+Here we see God protecting those whose actions accorded with His foreordained plans and purpose.

-The Psalms of David are filled with praise for God as He protected His chosen one against his enemies (Psalm 18:3, 54:7, 138:7).
-No matter the amount of power or wrath that David’s enemies brought against him, they were no match for the protection of God.
-God’s protection in Job’s life was evident as well.
-Even though Job suffered through many trials as a result of the attacks of Satan, it was God who drew the line in the sand, over which Satan could not cross.
-Satan was limited to doing exactly what God allowed him to do, and nothing more (Job 1—3).
-Even through all the misery and afflictions Job endured, God was protecting him from greater harm.
+Individuals who knew the protection of God include David (Psalm 18:3; 54:7; 138:7); Noah (Genesis 7); Daniel (Daniel 6); and Shadrach, Meshach, and Abednego (Daniel 3).
+God’s protection was even evident in Job’s life.
+Yes, Job suffered many trials as a result of the attacks of Satan, but God established boundaries that Satan could not cross.
+Satan was limited to doing only what God allowed, and nothing more (Job 1—3).
+Through all the misery and afflictions Job endured, God was protecting him from greater harm.
 God also protected Job’s faith, allowing Job to be tested only so far before He stepped in and spoke to Job (Job 38—42).
-Even though Job could not see God working behind the scenes, he came to understand that God’s protection is sure and faithful because He promises to His people: “I will never leave you nor forsake you” (Deuteronomy 31:6; Joshua 1:5; 1 Chronicles 28:20; Hebrews 13:5).
+Job could not see God working behind the scenes, but he came to understand that God’s protection is sure and faithful.
+God promises His people, “I will never leave you nor forsake you” (see Deuteronomy 31:6; Joshua 1:5; 1 Chronicles 28:20; Hebrews 13:5).

-Understand, however, that although God has the ability to deliver us out of every physical calamity or trouble, it may not be His will to do so.
-Sometimes He uses these trials to purify us.
-At these times, we should “count it pure joy” because by allowing such trials, God tests our faith to develop more faith so that we persevere and grow to maturity and Christ-likeness (James 1:2–3).
-Protecting us from such trials would not be beneficial to us.
+God’s promise of protection does not guarantee that we will never know pain or loss.
+Job’s story shows us that, although God is able to deliver us out of every physical calamity or trouble, it may not be His will to do so.
+Sometimes He uses trials to purify us.
+At these times, we should “count it pure joy” because, by allowing trials, God tests our faith to develop a deeper faith so that we persevere and grow to maturity and Christlikeness (James 1:2–3).
+Protecting us from trials is not always beneficial to us.